 - Create a relationship class between the tables you were joining together using the view.

 - Add the tables that participate in the relationship class to the map.

 - Publish an editable feature layer.

-- If you don't need to edit any of the data in the map (for example, you didn't change the default feature layer properties before attempting to publish even though you don't need to edit), disable editing in the Feature Properties pane and publish a read-only feature layer.
+- If you don't need to edit any of the data in the map (for example, you didn't change the default feature layer properties before attempting to publish even though you don't need to edit), uncheck the Enable editing and allow editors to check box to disable editing and publish a read-only feature layer.